Myanmar (Burma)

 BACKGROUND:

-In the immediate aftermath of the coup, hundreds of thousands of people peacefully protested the re-imposition of military rule, while civilian militias – known as People’s Defence Forces (PDFs) – formed as part of an armed resistance.
-In retaliation, the junta has detained thousands of people accused of resisting their rule, with over 20,800 people still detained.
+In the immediate aftermath of the coup, hundreds of thousands of people peacefully protested the re-imposition of military rule, while PDFs formed as part of an armed resistance.
+In retaliation, the junta has detained thousands of people accused of resisting their rule, with over 21,800 people still detained.

 The junta has also intentionally stoked inter-communal conflict between the ethnic Rakhine and Rohingya communities.
 Prior to the coup, in August 2017 the military launched so-called “clearance operations” in Rakhine State with the purported aim of confronting the Arakan Rohingya Salvation Army.
 During those operations, the majority of Myanmar’s Rohingya population were forced to flee, leaving over 900,000 Rohingya refugees in Bangladesh.
 Despite ongoing risks, the junta and Bangladesh have promoted a “pilot repatriation program” for Rohingya to return to Myanmar.

 In 2018 the HRC-mandated Fact-Finding Mission on Myanmar concluded that senior members of the military, including General Min Aung Hlaing, should be prosecuted for genocide against the Rohingya and for crimes against humanity and war crimes in Kachin, Rakhine and Shan states.
-Several processes are underway to investigate and hold perpetrators accountable for crimes against the Rohingya.
-This includes the UN Independent Investigative Mechanism for Myanmar, an International Criminal Court (ICC) investigation and a trial at the International Court of Justice (ICJ) initiated by The Gambia accusing Myanmar of violating its obligations under the Genocide Convention.
-The ICJ has allowed seven additional states to intervene in the ongoing case.
+Several processes are underway to investigate and hold perpetrators accountable for crimes against the Rohingya, including the UN Independent Investigative Mechanism for Myanmar and a trial at the International Court of Justice (ICJ) initiated by The Gambia accusing Myanmar of violating its obligations under the Genocide Convention.
+Seven additional states have intervened in the ongoing case.
 Courts in Argentina, the Philippines and Türkiye have also filed cases under the principle of universal jurisdiction.
+On 27 November 2024 the Chief Prosecutor of the International Criminal Court (ICC) filed an application for an arrest warrant against Senior General and Acting President Min Aung Hlaing, Commander-in-Chief of the Myanmar Defence Services for the crimes against humanity of deportation and persecution of the Rohingya.

 RECENT DEVELOPMENTS: